 - Disproportionate Retribution: Delivered to V and returned manyfold.

 - Do Not Do This Cool Thing: Admit it, you think Evil V looks cool too when commiting mass murder.

 - Dumb Is Good: Vaarsuvius is sometimes condescending towards others simply because of their lesser intelligence, making this an example of the "smart people are mean" part of the trope.

 - Dump Stat: Strength (can only carry one Bag of Holding), Constitution (elf; plus a backstory that involves studying, but little exercise), and Charisma (genuinely worried about being capable of apologizing to a friend).
 Hell, looking at decisions over the course of the comic, Wisdom is looking iffy too.
-Vaarsuvius' status as master of the dump stat has actually been Lampshaded, when V's singular focus was compared to Roy's extremely wide point spread as in the difference between a hamburger and a roast dinner.
+Vaarsuvius' status as master of the dump stat has actually been Lampshaded, when V's singular focus on Intelligence was compared to Roy's extremely wide point spread as in the difference between a hamburger and a roast dinner.

 - Elfeminate: The main reason for the ambiguous gender.

 - Eureka Moment: During his/her fight with Zz'dtri at the Empire Arena.

 How in the infinite planes of existence am I supposed to be capable of defeating a wizard who has tailored not just his daily spells but his very build specifically to defeat... me

 - Everything's Better with Rainbows: Prismatic Spray is one of V's most powerful attack spells.